KiFoundation/ki-networks/Testnet/README.md

 Copy the genesis file to the `node-1/kid/config/` folder:
 ```
-curl https://raw.githubusercontent.com/KiFoundation/ki-networks/master/testnets/kichain-t/genesis.json > node-1/kid/config/genesis.json
+curl https://raw.githubusercontent.com/KiFoundation/ki-networks/v0.1/Testnet/Kichain-t/genesis.json > node-1/kid/config/genesis.json

 ```

 Once done, you need to give a name to your node and indicate the seed server to which it should connect to join the network.
 All of this can be done in the `config.toml` that can be found in the `node-1/kid/config/` directory.
 Change the default `moniker` given in `line 11` to whatever you want (the default name is the machine name).
-Then provide in `line 163` the address of one oh the following persistent server.
+Then provide in `line 163` the address of one of the following persistent peers.

-`persistent_peers` :

 ```
+persistent_peers:
 2908d4b48cb112fc24c2016f142fe6b351ffdffd@94.23.3.107:36656
 ```